-Soft water forms abundant lather with soap.
-Hard water does not, because it contains compounds of calcium or magnesium.
-Rain water caught off a clean roof is soft, being almost entirely free from chemical impurities.
-But soft water found in clean roofs has in it some carbonic acid gas, which though does not make it hard, enables it to dissolve calcium and magnesium easily.
-This accounts for the hardness of water drawn from deep wells, which is rain water that has penetrated the ground, dissolving chemicals on the way.
-Hard water can be softened to certain extent by boiling, which deposits some of the dissolved matter on the inside of the vessel; and more thoroughly by treating with chemicals.
+Soft water forms abundant lather with soap, but hard water does not.
+Hard water contains compounds of calcium or magnesium.
+Rainwater caught off a clean roof is soft, being almost entirely free from chemical impurities.
+But soft water found in clean roofs has in it some carbonic acid gas, which though does not make it hard, enables the water to dissolve calcium and magnesium easily.
+This process accounts for the hardness of water drawn from deep wells, which is rainwater that has penetrated the ground, dissolving chemicals on the way.
+Hard water can be softened to a certain extent by boiling, which deposits some of the dissolved matter on the inside of the vessel; and more thoroughly by treating with chemicals.
 To understand more about the difference between hard water and soft water, here is a detailed description of both types of water.